vascoalramos/drive-through-p2p/README.md

 ## Description

-This repository implement a drive-through restaurant using a peer-to-peer distributed system architecture.
+This project is a product of the frist practical assignement of one of our classes: [Distributed Computing](https://www.ua.pt/en/uc/12273) and the main idea behind it is to implement a drive-through restaurant using a peer-to-peer distributed system architecture.

+### Simulation Entities
 This restaurant simulation is composed by five different entities:

 * **Restaurant:** entity responsible for managing all kitchen equipment (fryer, barbecue griller and bar).